xmhuang0611/tech-compass/docs/architecture-design.md

 ## 1. System Overview

-Tech Solutions (TSL) is a platform designed to showcase and manage technical solutions for small to medium-sized enterprises.
+Tech Compass (TC) is a platform designed to showcase and manage technical solutions for small to medium-sized enterprises.
 The platform facilitates the comparison, evaluation, and documentation of various technical solutions used in software development.

 ## 2. Architecture Goals and Constraints